 "A conflict of interest isn't a problem," said Cohen.
 "It's a problem if it's hidden."
 All partners must be willing to get explicit about their motives.
 An agribusiness may wish to increase the volume and reliability of supply, while a donor hopes to raise farmers' incomes.
 A partner may need to show results to her boss, and another may have a deeply personal connection to the project's goal.

 Schmida stressed that partners can and will have different motivators and incentives.
 However, in a well-designed partnership, those interests should mutually reinforce—not detract from—the partnership’s core objectives.
 For example, a company's efforts to profit in a new market can also create jobs in the local community or expand access to needed products or services.
 "Partners usually have different motivations, but they should reinforce each other," he said.
 "It's part of getting to know your partners and what they are trying to achieve."

-3. Right-Sized Governance
+3. Stay Focused on Health Objectives with Right-Sized Governance

 Governance is an integral part of any partnership.
 But just as partnerships can be large and complicated or small and streamlined, governance structures are not one-size-fits-all.
 Schmida advised designing a "fit-for-purpose" governance model to keep partnerships on track.
 He also suggested tiering governance so that smaller groups oversee different elements of the partnership, such as finance or communications, and mapping out internal stakeholders to confirm who will need to sign off on priority deliverables.